serokell/blog-posts/TON Contest/article.md

 Telegram Open Network is a relatively new smart-contracts platform developed by the team behind the Telegram messenger.
 It was announced in late 2017 and first source code was published in September this year.
-Three (TODO update) weeks ago, they started a [contest.][contest-announce] In it, developers were asked to either implement a smart-contract or contribute to the platform in one way or another.
+Three (TODO update) weeks ago, they started a [competition.][contest-announce] In it, developers were asked to either implement a smart-contract or contribute to the platform in one way or another.